 To be considered “qualified” an officer must not have been officially found by a qualified medical professional employed by the agency to be unqualified for reasons relating to mental health, OR must not have entered into an agreement with the agency acknowledging that the individual is not qualified for reasons of mental health.

-Federal law does not mandate a state or local government agency to issue the photo identification.
+A state or local government agency is not mandated to issue the photo identification.